alantoris/teaminternational_datacapture/README.md

 # Time complexity

-To achieve an implementation with a constant time complexity, an internal Fenwick Tree type structure had to be implemented.
+To achieve an implementation with a constant time complexity, an internal Array structure had to be implemented to store how many time a number is added.
-This tree manages to carry a sum of elements in subparts of the array depending on the bits of the required index.

-Theoretically, adding an element, searching for the number of less and greater elements, and the range, are functions that have a time complexity of O(log N), with N being the length of the array.
-For practical purposes, since the array has a fixed size (1000) it can be considered as a constant time complexity.
+After adding all the numbers, we can create the stats.
+Going through the array and saving not only the number of times element N was added, but also adding the number of minor elements there are.
+Starting with 0, which will have 0 minor elements, continuing with 1, which will have the number of times that 0 appeared as minor elements, then 2 will have the number of times that 1 appeared added to the number of elements less than 1.
+This way we can go through the array only once and create enough information so that the functions of the Stats class have constant time complexity.

 # Intruccions